Announcing your pregnancy to the world is a hugely exciting moment, so what happens when someone else spills your baby beans?

 A dismayed mum-to-be took to Mumsnet to share her experience of this very thing, revealing that she was expecting twins but that a friend broke the news to the world.

 “I’m about 9 weeks pregnant and had an early scan yesterday as husband can’t make the 12 week due to work and we wanted him to see baby first.
-At the scan we found out it was twins,” she told readers of the popular forum explaining she and her hubby “are of course extremely excited.”
+At the scan we found out it was twins,” she told readers on the forum, explaining she and her husband “are of course extremely excited.”

-What happened was that she was at a party the night before she posted her story, and of course, she wasn’t drinking alcohol.
+The excited mum-to-be happened to be at a party the night before she posted her story, and of course, she wasn’t drinking alcohol.
 Because pregnant.

 Next minute …